THE PHASA CONSERVATION AND EMPOWERMENT FUND (THE FUND)

 The Fund has a particular interest in training and education programmes.
 It has funded professional hunter courses for individuals from previously disadvantaged communities, and offers bursaries to individuals who are in the employ of PHASA members and wish to advance their career opportunities through further study.

-The Fund enjoys a special relationship with the Southern African Wildlife College (SAWC) in Hoedspruit, Mpumalanga.
-SAWC has trained more than 900 students from previously disadvantaged communities in conservation management courses with funds raised at the annual PHASA African Wildlife Heritage Gala Dinner.
+It supports and contributes financially towards education initiatives such as Toys for Africa and Partners for Possibility.
+The Southern African Wildlife College (SAWC) in Hoedspruit, Mpumalanga has trained more than 1 250 students from previously disadvantaged communities in conservation management courses with funds raised by the Fund.

 Our policies in respect of applications for funding and bursaries are available on the PHASA website: Access this link

 A Memorandum of Incorporation governs the Fund.
 Below are some extracts.
 A copy of the full MOI may be obtained from our office at no charge.

 The Fund is a non-profit company … with the following objectives:

 - To raise funds to promote and advance the objectives stipulated below